tagion/tagion/docs/gov/glossary/index.md

 #### Node Operators

 Node operators provide the essential computational infrastructure that powers the network.
 They validate transactions, propagate messages, execute smart contracts, and maintain the integrity of the database.
-Depending on their focus, node operators may run Core Nodes (link), which handle the tasks of consensus and security, Relay Nodes (link), which collect, collate, and manage user requests to submit or retrieve data, or Mirror Nodes (link), which store and replicate data to ensure accessibility.
+Depending on their focus, node operators may run Core [Nodes](/gov/glossary#nodes), which handle the tasks of consensus and security, Relay [Nodes](/gov/glossary#nodes), which collect, collate, and manage user requests to submit or retrieve data, or Mirror [Nodes](/gov/glossary#nodes), which store and replicate data to ensure accessibility.
 Together, these operators sustain the network's reliability and resilience.

 #### Developers